lban2049/lodash/.aigne/doc-smith/docs/api-lang.md

 ## isEqual

 Performs a deep comparison between two values to determine if they are equivalent.
-Supports comparing arrays, array buffers, booleans, date objects, error objects, maps, numbers, `Object` objects, regular expressions, sets, strings, symbols, and typed arrays. `Object` objects are compared by their own, not inherited, enumerable properties.
+Supported values are arrays, array buffers, booleans, date objects, error objects, maps, numbers, `Object` objects, regexes, sets, strings, symbols, and typed arrays. `Object` objects are compared by their own, not inherited, enumerable properties.
 Functions and DOM nodes are compared by strict equality (`===`).

 **Since**
 0.1.0